Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 poorly supported.
 Additionally, some relationships between similar sequences were consistently resolved with high support.
 In general, however, the resolution was poor.
-Due to the low support and variable topologies, it is difficult to assess trans-species polymorphism, which is a common hallmark of MHC evolution.
+Due to the low support and variable topologies, it is difficult to assess trans-species polymorphism, which is a common hallmark of MHC evolution (Bernatchez and Landry 2003).
 However, DQA variants generally do not cluster together by species, as indicated in Figure 5.

 The four Lepus europaeus analyses also displayed different topologies with low branch support, also indicating poor resolution of the phylogeography of DQA variants in this